prestodb/presto-yarn/README.md

 ### resources.json

 * The multinode ``presto-yarn-package/src/main/resources/rresources-multinode.json`` sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
 If there are insufficient number of nodemanager nodes in your cluster to accomodate the number of workers requested, the application launch will fail.

+* The number of workers could be ``number of nodemanagers in your cluster - 1``, with 1 node reserved for the coordinator, if you want Presto to be on all YARN nodes.

 ### Other configuration